 Kathleen Mantel

 Black Iris website.
-Accessed 30 November 2022
+Accessed 3 September 2025

 Top Shelf website (broken link) Accessed 29 November 2012

 Scottie Productions website.
-Accessed 3 December 2020
+Accessed 3 September 2025

-Interview with Kathleen Mantel, Media Take (Episode of Television Series) (Gibson Group, 2017)
+Interview with Kathleen Mantel, Media Take (episode of Television Series) (Gibson Group, 2017)

-Unknown writer, 'TBI Q&I: Kathleen Mantel' (Interview) The Big Idea website.
+Unknown writer, 'TBI Q&I: Kathleen Mantel' (Interview) The Big Idea website (broken link).
 Loaded 7 May 2013.
 Accessed 30 November 2022

 Log in